cupy/cupy/docs/source/compatibility.rst

 Chainer can change the interfaces and documents of experimental APIs at **any** version up.
 This change is not considered as a break of backward compatibility.
-Chainer can remove experimental mark of APIs and make them stable at any **minor** or **major** version up.
+Chainer can promote an experimental API to become stable at any **minor** or **major** version up.
-Once experimental APIs get stable, they cannot be experimental again.
+Once experimental APIs become stable, they cannot revert to experimental again.

 When users use experimental APIs for the first time, warnings are raised once for each experimental API, unless users explicitly disable the emission of the warnings in advance.